December 15, 2022

 So, let's talk a little bit about the sinuses and the anatomy of the sinuses.
 First of all, the sinuses are about total volume of your fist, and they're in your forehead and on either side of your near of your nose and back behind that are additional sinuses.
 These are hollow cavities that moisten and warm the air that you breathe in through your nose through your nerese through your nostrils.

 You take that Nealmed sinus rinse spa and you irrigate out the sinuses thoroughly.
-What we found is in patients who utilize that sinus irrigation two or three times a day, along with their antibiotics, their sinusitis resolves much more quickly.
+What we found is that in patients who utilize that sinus irrigation two or three times a day, along with their antibiotics, their sinusitis resolves much more quickly.
 We almost never have those patients return with a chronic sinusitis or relapse of sinusitis.
-In fact, Dr. Williams encourages patients who like to garden a lot are out the yard mowed grass bone leaves that kind of thing.
+In fact, Dr. Williams encourages patients who like to garden a lot to go out the yard mowed grass, bone leaves, that kind of thing.
 Especially during heavy pollen periods during the spring to use that Neil bedside instruments bottle and to rinse out their sinuses.
 You can actually prevent sinus infections by keeping that rinsed out and keeping it clean.
 It's been very effective for Dr. Williams.

-So again, sinusitis, common problem, but uncommonly understood, in fact, frequently misunderstood.
+So again, sinusitis is a common problem, but uncommonly understood, in fact, frequently misunderstood.
 If you've got sinusitis don't mess around with it, go see your primary care practitioner as quickly as possible and get definitive treatment.
-But remember, the antibiotics are important, the steroids are important, but the sinus irrigation are critically important to wash out and keep the sinuses clean so you can get a full treatment of the infection of the sinuses.
+But remember, the antibiotics are important, the steroids are important, but the sinus irrigation is critically important to wash out and keep the sinuses clean so you can get a full treatment of the infection of the sinuses.

 Find an Urgent Care 24/7 near you!Book appointment